-And there they were! 🙌 Magenta in color and looking fresher than ever, a bowl full of passion fruits.
+Finding passion fruit here can be tough (just like my story about sushi fish from earlier this week) but I was determined to try.
+So I went on a witch hunt for passion fruit, checking all the local stores until… There they were! 🙌 Magenta and looking fresher than ever.
 Did my subconscious realize that passion fruits were on sale this week?
-Or was this just luck?
+Or was this just dumb luck?
 I grabbed several--more than I would need- and triumphantly made my way to the check out line.
 (Tip: if you have a Sprouts near by, they often carry tropical fruits like passion fruit).

 Serves: 2 | Total Time: 5 minutes

 - 1 cup plain whole milk yogurt (non-dairy yogurt would work at well)